westonMS/ecen520_student/rx_download/UART-Receiver_synth.md

   * Pass the testbench parameters down to the rxtx_top design
   * Attach the `UART_RXD_OUT` output of your top-level design (i.e., transmitter output) to the `UART_TXD_IN` input of your top-level design (i.e., receiver input).
 This way when you transmit a character from your transmit module, it will be received by your receiver module.
 * Hook up the seven_segment_check model to your top-level design so you can see the output of the seven segment display (see ssd_tb.sv)
-The following changes should be made to the behavior of the testbench:
-*

-HERE

 This testbench should be designed as follows:
 * Perform the following sequence of events for your testbench: